Kadantte/py7hon/README.md

 ### Hi there 👋

+Hi, I'm a person gender equality advocates who like code and are developing an OS with the Linux Kernel.
+I know JavaScript, TypeScript, C, C++, Assembly, and Python.
 <!--
 **py7hon/py7hon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.